Lions take Hutchinson at No. 2, trade up to take Williams

 When Hutchinson’s name was called in Las Vegas, Hutchinson hugged his parents and two sisters before going on stage.
 His father, Chris, was a Michigan captain and Big Ten defensive lineman of the year in 1992.

-A few hours earlier, Hutchinson picked the special day to carry out a sweet surprise for his mother, Melissa, giving her a Leo Frost-designed necklace with a dog tag to honor her grandfather and World War II veteran.
+Earlier in the day, Hutchinson carried out a sweet surprise for his mother, Melissa, by giving her a Leo Frost-designed necklace with a dog tag to honor her grandfather and World War II veteran.

 Detroit went into the draft with eight picks, including No. 2 and No. 32 at the end of the first round.
-It used the extra assets to make an aggressive trade with an NFC North rival to move up and take Alabama wide receiver Jameson Williams at No. 12, which they acquired from Minnesota in a swap for No. 32.
-Detroit also landed the No. 46 selection overall for No. 34 overall and a third-round pick.
+It used all the assets to make an aggressive trade with an NFC North rival to move up and take Alabama wide receiver Jameson Williams at No. 12, which they acquired from Minnesota in a swap for Nos.
+32, 34 and 66 overall.

+“It wasn’t going up just to get a receiver, it was going up to get him," general manager Brad Holmes said.

+Detroit gave up a lot and landed the No. 46 selection overall in addition to the former Crimson Tide star.

 “It showed I’m a wanted player," Williams said.

 Williams gives veteran quarterback Jared Goff a big-play threat, but the speedster may need time to get healthy after tearing a knee ligament in the national championship game.
-Williams said he's pushing to be ready by training camp.
+Williams said he is pushing to be ready by training camp.

 Williams transferred to Alabama from Ohio State, where he played behind Garrett Wilson and Chris Olave for two years.
 Wilson was drafted No. 10 overall by the New York Jets and New Orleans took Olave one pick later.